 An industry with over 40,000 businesses and in excess of 240,000 employees has witnessed the lion’s share of capital and media attention going to the fewer than 400 public companies, leaving over 99% of the industry to innovate, compete and grow with an abundance of capital and advertising restrictions.
 There are many companies who have sensible, sustainable and scalable business models, and these collectively represent the cannabis private equity opportunity.
 We continue to believe that cannabis will be the best performing asset class over the next decade, and that there will be no sector untouched by this plant in the years ahead.

 A Single Sunbeam Drives Away Many Shadows

-The list of reasons to be bullish on the cannabis sector continues to grow and includes:
+The list of reasons to be bullish on why the cannabis private equity sector continues to grow and includes: